j1jlee/fbm-live-auction/README.md

 # Marketplace Live Auction
 Marketplace Live Auction is a soft clone of FaceBook MarketPlace, and live auction sites such as <a href="https://www.auctionzip.com/online-auctions/">AuctionZip.com<a>

-The idea is to bring the excitement of live sales and auctions to a marketplace of used goods and antiques.
+The idea is to bring the excitement of live sales and items to a marketplace of used goods and antiquesitemndex

-## Index

-## Technologies Used
+## Tecitemes Used
 Javascript
 Python
 Flask